 Each product has to pass two separate trials (carried out on different dogs) in order to pass.

 Here at the Labrador Site, we have decided not to give our dogs antlers, as we feel that the risks of tooth fractures is too great.
+The general consensus is, “Better safe than sorry.”

-And because we think that there are plenty of alternatives that will provide your dog with just as much pleasure.
+On top of that, we think that there are plenty of alternatives that will provide your dog with just as much pleasure.

 If you do decide to give antlers to your dog, we strongly recommend you insure him and make sure he is covered for dental treatment by your policy.

-You can also join in a discussion on this topic over on the forum Come and say hello!
+You can also join in a discussion on this topic over on the forum.
+Come and say hello!

 - VOHC Accepted Products